bos/stanford-cs240h/www/labs/lab2.md

 1. Who you are.

-1. How to build and run your program.
+1. How to build and run your program and tests.

-Unfortunately, due to budget cuts, we cannot afford JPEGs of ponies any longer, and we will not be awarding quatloo bonuses for extra achievements.
+(Alas, due to budget cuts, we cannot afford JPEGs of ponies any longer, and we will not be awarding quatloo bonuses for extra achievements.)